Create Your First Peptide

 Edit or Delete Logs

 Made a mistake?
-Go to the Logs tab to view all your entries.
-Tap any log to edit the dose amount or delete it entirely.
+Go to the Logs tab to view entries, edit the amount, or remove the log.

 Track Your Inventory

-Know exactly how much peptide you have left
+Know how much peptide is left before inventory becomes a problem

 Enable inventory tracking to automatically deduct from your supply each time you log a dose.